ibm-cloud-docs/cephaas/iam_access.md

 After defining the scope of the access policy, assign a role.

-Review the following tables that outline what types of tasks each role allows when you're working with the {{site.data.keyword.cephaas_short}} service.
+Review the following tables that outline what types of tasks each role allows when you're working with the {{site.data.keyword.cephaas_full_notm}} service.
 Platform management roles enable users to perform tasks on service resources at the platform level, for example, assign user access to the service and create deployments.
-Service access roles enable users access to {{site.data.keyword.cephaas_short}} and the ability to call the {{site.data.keyword.cephaas_short}} API.
+Service access roles enable users access to {{site.data.keyword.cephaas_full_notm}} and the ability to call the {{site.data.keyword.cephaas_full_notm}} API.
 For information about the exact actions that are mapped to each role, see table [Identity and access management actions mapped to roles](/docs/cephaas?topic=cephaas-managing-iam&interface=ui#iam-actions).

 | Platform role |  Description of actions |
 |---------------|-------------------------|